 The Liberal Democrats have won the Richmond Park by-election.

-The Lib Dem candidate Ms Olney campaigned on an anti-Brexit ticket.
-That’s despite her having initially accepted the result of the referendum in a blog post.
+Lib Dem candidate Ms Olney campaigned on an anti-Brexit ticket.
+That’s despite her having initially accepted the referendum result in a blog post.

 Ms Olney polled 20,510 votes to Mr Goldsmith’s 18,638, overturning the Conservative majority of 23,015.

 The by-election had been triggered when Zac Goldsmith stood down as an MP.